hasadna/open-pension-net-scraper/README.md

 #### Dumping performance reports

 For example:
-`./envrun.sh python batch_gemelnet.py 101 1999 8 2002 4 --type performance`
+`./envrun.sh python batch_gemelnet.py 101 1999 8 2002 4 --type p`
 (or `./envrun.sh python batch_gemelnet.py 101 1999 8 2002 4 -t p`)
 would queue a single job to fetch a performance report for kupa 101 between Aug 1999 and April 2002 and dump it into `data/perf-101-1999-08-2002-04.csv`.

+#### Incremental dumping of all kupot

+`./dump-latest.sh [N]` queues dumps of portfolios for all kupot `N` months ago, and performance reports for all kupot for the year between `N+11` and `N` months ago.

+Default for `N` is 2 (data for last month isn't available early in the month, while data for 2 months ago is always available).

 #### Monitoring/controlling job execution

-* From console: `./envrun.sh rq info`
+* Monitor from console: `./envrun.sh rq info`
-* via browser: `./envrun.sh rq-dashboard`
+* Monitor via browser: `./envrun.sh rq-dashboard`

 You can suspend job execution with `./envrun.sh rq suspend` and resume work with `./envrun.sh rq resume`